tdeheurles/hive/README.md

 # Hive

-container to manage all our docker stuff
+container to manage docker stuff

 The project try to simplify the container process with docker, kubernetes and gcloud.
 Maybe I will add AWS and different kind of CLI with it too.

+For now the project is a `prototype`, the api is really not fixed as I want it to be design by utilisation.

 ### The problems I try to solve